Gabby (film series)

-Gabby is a Max Fleischer animated cartoon series distributed through Paramount Pictures.
-Gabby debuted as the town crier in the 1939 animated feature Gulliver’s Travels produced by Fleischer.
-Is a sequel spin-off series of the film, in which Gabby always causing trouble on Lilliput.
-Shortly afterward, Paramount and Fleischer gave Gabby his own Technicolor spinoff cartoon series, eight entries of which were produced in 1940 and 1941.
+Gabby is a series of animated short films produced by Fleischer Studios and distributed by Paramount Pictures.
+It features the titular town crier in the 1939 animated feature Gulliver’s Travels produced by Fleischer, serving as a sequel spin-off series of the film.

+History

+Shortly after the release of Gulliver’s Travels, Paramount and Fleischer gave Gabby his own Technicolor spinoff cartoon series.
+Eight entries were produced in 1940 and 1941.
 Gabby was voiced by Pinto Colvig, the voice of Walt Disney's Goofy, Pluto, and Grumpy and Sleepy from the 1937 animated film Snow White and the Seven Dwarfs.

 Jack Mercer (the voice of Popeye and King Little, Sneak, Snoop, Snitch, and Twinkle Toes in Gulliver’s Travels) was regularly cast alongside Colvig, as either a king, mayor, snitch, fish, castle worker, fire fighter, or sometimes even as Gabby's humming.

 The Gabby cartoons proved to be critically and commercially unsuccessful with audiences, with most of the criticism being aimed at Gabby's grating voice, his unpleasant character and him being unfit for a main lead role.
-The negative reception of the shorts contributed to the closure of Fleisher Studios and the firing of Dave and Max Fleisher, which culminated with the box office failure of Mr. Bug Goes to Town and the high production costs of the Superman animated cartoons.
+The negative reception of the shorts contributed to the closure of Fleischer Studios and the firing of Dave and Max Fleischer, which culminated with the box office failure of Mr. Bug Goes to Town and the high production costs of the Superman animated cartoons.

 The cartoons were later sold to U.M. & M. TV Corporation in 1955, which later became part of National Telefilm Associates, which became Republic Pictures, and was then sold to Paramount's current parent ViacomCBS (now currently renamed and rebranded as Paramount Global) in 1999.
-Today, the Gabby cartoons are in the public domain.
+Today, the Gabby cartoons are in the public domain as they didn’t get renewed.
 For official releases, the cartoons are currently syndicated on television by Trifecta Entertainment & Media (inherited from CBS Television Distribution and other companies), original distributor Paramount owns the theatrical rights, and Olive Films owns the DVD rights.
-However, most Gabby cartoons can be found in faded public domain television prints, usually featuring National Telefilm Associates openings.
+However, most Gabby cartoons can be found in faded public domain television prints, usually featuring the edited Television openings.